 Status of the gray wolf in Washington under federal law

-For further information, see the U.S. Fish and Wildlife 5-year Review: Summary and Evaluation – Lower 48-State and Mexico Gray Wolf (Canis lupus), February 2012.
+For further information, see the U.S. Fish and Wildlife 5-year Review: Summary and Evaluation – Lower 48-State and Mexican Gray Wolf (Canis lupus), February 2012.

 Status of the gray wolf under Washington state law